Governance & Funding

 Aside from private donors, Finance Watch’s funders in 2017 were:

 - European Union: EU grant (co-funding) and via the EU-funded DOLFINS and ENLIGHTEN programmes

 - Better Markets: A nonprofit, nonpartisan US organization that promotes the public interest in financial reform in the US and global capital and commodity markets.

 - Fondation Charles Léopold Mayer pour le Progrès de l’Homme (fph): A private Swiss grant-making foundation that supports activities which contribute to human progress through science and social development.

 - International Institute for Environment and Development: A policy and action research organisation that promotes sustainable development to improve livelihoods and protect the environments on which these livelihoods are built.

 - MAVA - Fondation pour la nature: A philanthropic foundation focusing on the conservation of biodiversity in the Mediterranean, West Africa & Switzerland, and on promoting a sustainable economy.

 - Open Society Foundations New Executive Fund, Open Society Initiative for Europe and Foundation to Promote Open Society, aiming to contribute to more vibrant and legitimate democracies in the European Union by working with a wide range of civil society actors and strenghtening less central voices.

-Finance Watch also received pilot funding from the European Union in 2012 and 2013 and funding under a preparatory action in 2014, 2015 and 2016.
+Finance Watch also received pilot funding from the European Union in 2012 and 2013 and funding under a preparatory action in 2014-2017.
 This disclosure does not imply any endorsement by the European Union or its institutions of Finance Watch’s work, which remains the sole responsibility of Finance Watch itself.

 Please note that Finance Watch does not accept money from the financial industry or its lobby.
 All institutional funding must be approved by the Committee of Transparency and Independence to ensure that it: